 Going into event five Bjorsson sat in first with 36 points, Shaw sat in second with 32.5, and Shivlyakov 29.
 This event entailed competitors completing an axle clean and press for as many reps as possible.

-Upon conclusion of the event, Bjornsson was able to hold off the other competitors and earn his first Arnold Strongman Classic title.
-When his title became a reality the expo center was in an excited uproar.
+Upon conclusion of the event, Björnsson held off the other competitors and earned his first Arnold Strongman Classic title.
+When his title became a reality, the expo center was in an excited uproar.

 Feature image from @thorbjornsson Instagram page.